-The programme procures fast (up to 6 months) experimentation to tackle real city challenges.
-Solutions are tested in real life setting.
-The aim is to accelerate new concepts into service prototypes and new business, and to learn by practice.
+The programme procures agile pilots (max.
+8000 euros) for experimentation to tackle real city challenges.
+Solutions are tested in real life settings during a period up to 6 months.
+The aim is to accelerate new concepts into service prototypes and new business, and to learn from practice.

 Forum Virium Helsinki